 Take a stroll around your property and take notes of areas that potentially need repair or maintenance.
 Pay special attention to walkways, steps, and parking areas that may have been affected by salt in from the winter maintenance and care.

-Create two lists: one of the things that need to be done immediately and the other of things that can wait.
+Use your notes and create two lists: one of repairs and maintenance that needs to be handled immediately and the other being maintenance or repairs that can be handled later.

-- Items needing immediate attention could be broken steps, loose handrails, debris that needs to be collected and removed, cracks in the walkways or parking lot, and any conditions that could cause physical injury.
+Items needing immediate attention include broken steps, loose handrails, debris that needs to be collected and removed, cracks in the walkways or parking lot, and any conditions that have the potential to cause physical injury.

 After completing the first list of repairs you can prioritize the second list based on ministry resources and capacity.
 Check the roof, gutters, and drainage systems.
 Also, take note of any deterioration on concrete and seals around the windows and doors on the exterior.

 Check the landscaping and other service equipment like leaf blowers, lawnmowers, or hedge trimmers for issues or maintenance needs.

 Walkthrough, observe and take note of the condition of the interior of the church.
 Check the seals on windows and doors for damage that may have occurred over the winter.
 Inspect your fire safety equipment including smoke detectors and fire extinguishers.
 Arrange service or replacement on necessary equipment and work with your local fire department to ensure your ministry has the proper equipment and policies in place.

 This is a perfect time to check all lighting equipment and replace malfunctioning fixtures and burnt-out bulbs.
 Have all building and landscape-related systems like sprinklers or alarms systems properly serviced and maintained.
 Having your facility’s electrical systems checked is also important.
 If there are wall sockets or switches that do not operate properly, arrange for an electrician to inspect and, if needed, repair the equipment.